-- Credit risk through a process shared across all business units that ensures the authorisation of risk taking and controls of the risk.
-The main components of this mechanism are a prior analysis of the risk by a credit risk monitoring unit followed by an approval process procedure of any risk taking, and complemented by daily, monthly and quarterly reviews of compliance with risk taking limits and the suitability of collateral; - Operational risk through a second-level of supervision which defines, challenges and controls the first line of defence which is part of business lines.
-A set of indicators and exercises guarantees the resilience of the bank: an annual exercise aimed at risk assessment and mapping, a set of key risk indicators, a mechanism for collecting and tracking operational risk incidents, a crisis management and business continuity mechanism;
+Credit risk through processes shared across all business units that ensure a robust credit acceptation process and monitoring framework.
+The main components of these mechanisms are a prior sound analysis of the debtor's creditworthiness and of the transaction followed by a formal approval process of risk taking, and complemented by daily, monthly and quarterly reviews of compliance with risk authorized limits and also the suitability of collateral;

-- Market risk through the daily monitoring of risk metrics (primarily the Value at Risk and Stressed Value at Risk) in order to ensure exposures remain within limit levels approved by the bank's Board. - Supervision of ALM Risk (IRRBB Risk and Liquidity Risk) as second line of defense (cf. below)
+- Operational risk through a second level supervision which consist mainly to: - The challenges and controls the first line of defence which is part of business lines. - The definition of a set of indicators and the oversight of regular risk assessment exercises. - The implementation of a process for collecting and tracking operational risk incidents, challenge and propose corrective or remediation action plans. - The definition of a crisis management and business continuity framework. - The oversight of the process for new product launch and outsourced externalized supervision (OES). - Market risk through the daily monitoring of risk metrics (primarily the Value at Risk and Stressed Value at Risk) in order to ensure exposures, remain within limit approved by the bank's Board. - Structural Risk (IRRBB Risk and Liquidity Risk) as second line of defence (cf. below).